-Either way, you found it isn’t as easier as you thought.
-All this digital technology stuff. is a mine-field to many of us.
+Either way, you found it isn’t as easy as you thought.
+All this digital technology stuff.
+Is a mine-field to many of us.

 “If only everything had remained the same: surname, address, employer and group of friends then a- piece of cake”.
 A slim chance, especially as probably decades have passed since you last were in touch.

 4 main steps on the best way of tackling find an old friend